Raymond Barion: Biography

-Barion studied sculpture at the National Institute for Fine Arts in Antwerp and earned a master's degree in Art History at Ghent University.
+Barion studied sculpture at the National Institute for Fine Arts in Antwerp and earned his master's degree in Art History at Ghent University.
 After he graduated in 1974, he became a professor of contemporary art at the Academy of Art and Design St. Joost in Breda, the Netherlands.
 Barion worked here until his retirement in 2010.

 Alongside his role as a professor, Barion has created numerous drawings, sculptures, and paintings.
 His paintings are usually very large and created with the airbrush technique.
 His paintings incorporate multiple spatial perspectives and other architectural elements.

-In the 1980s Barion exhibited at the Technical University of Delft, the Technical University of Eindhoven, Freidus/Ordover Gallery in New York and the International Cultural Center in Antwerp.
+In the 1980s Barion exhibited at the Technical University of Delft, the Technical University of Eindhoven, Freidus/Ordover Gallery in New York City and the International Cultural Center in Antwerp.
 In 2014 he had a solo exhibition at Extra City Kunsthal in Antwerp.
 His solo exhibition Isometric Landscapes (2016) at Upstream Gallery in Amsterdam received attention in the Dutch media.